-In need of some brain food for those challenging lectures and hefty revision sessions?
-You can't go far wrong with this terrific cod dish, served with pesto, vegetables and potatoes.
+In need of some brain food that's cheap, tasty and easy to cook?
+You can't go far wrong with this terrific fish traybake, served with a pesto crust, vegetables and potatoes.

-So, if you have 45 minutes to spare, why not treat yourself to a nutritious and satisfying dinner?
+If you have 45 minutes to spare, why not treat yourself to a cheap, nutritious and satisfying dinner?

-- Before starting this recipe, make sure your cod fillets are fully defrosted.
-You can do this by placing them in a bowl in their original packaging and leaving this bowl at the bottom of the fridge.
-Cod typically takes around 6–8 hours to defrost per lb, so you may wish to defrost the night before you cook this dish.
-Alternatively, get yourself a defrost tray and it'll take a fraction of the time!
+- Before starting this recipe, make sure your fish fillets are fully defrosted.
+You can do this by placing them in a bowl in their original packaging and leaving the bowl at the bottom of the fridge.
+Fish typically takes around 6–8 hours to defrost per lb.
+Or, if you used a defrost tray, it could defrost much faster.

 - Preheat your oven to 200°C, gas mark 6, or 180°C if you've got a fan oven.

-- Peel your potatoes and chop them once (and once again if you want smaller potatoes) down the middle.
+- Peel your potatoes and chop them once down the middle (and once again if you want smaller potatoes).

-- Toss them with the olive oil so they're thoroughly covered.
-We find the best way to do this is to bring them together with the oil in a double-handled colander and toss.
-This ensures your potatoes are thoroughly coated, but that there isn't too much excess oil.
+- Toss the potatoes with olive oil so they're thoroughly covered.
+It helps to use a double-handled colander for this step as it ensures the potatoes are well-coated, without there being too much excess oil.

 - While the potatoes cook, mix together your breadcrumbs and pesto in a bowl.
-You may wish to season at this point too with salt, pepper and whatever else you choose.
-Generously press this mixture on top of the cod fillets.
+You may wish to season at this point with salt, pepper and whatever else you choose.
+Generously press this mixture on top of the fish fillets.

 - After 10 minutes, remove your potatoes from the oven and turn them over.
 Make room on the same tray for the fish (it enhances flavour and saves on the washing up – win-win!) and place the tray back in the oven, bringing the temperature down to 180°C, gas mark 4, or 160°C for a fan-assisted oven.

-- Cook for around 20–25 minutes until both your fish and your potatoes are cooked through and are piping hot.
-Pay attention to the next two steps (numbers 10 and 11), as it'll need doing during the time that your potatoes and fish are cooking.
+- Cook for around 20–25 minutes until both your fish and your potatoes are cooked through and piping hot.
+Pay attention to steps 10 and 11, as you'll need to do them while your potatoes and fish are cooking.

 - After 10 minutes of cooking the potatoes and fish together, add your tomatoes to the tray.
 You can add these whole or chopped in half (we'd recommend the latter).

-- And while the whole thing is cooking, you should boil your broccoli too so it's ready to serve.
-You should cook your broccoli for around 6–8 minutes in water that's already boiling.
-Top tip: to save time when boiling, you should always preheat your water in a kettle first.
-Add the boiling water to a pan on the heat and you're ready to boil anything.
-Waiting for cold water to boil can add a considerable amount to your cooking time.
+- And while these ingredients are cooking, boil your broccoli so it's ready to serve.
+You should cook the broccoli for around 6–8 minutes in water that's already boiling.
+To save time when boiling, preheat your water in a kettle first then add the boiling water to a pan on the heat.

 It's time to stop living off food that's not satisfying your body, or your tastebuds.
-This cod with pesto recipe is not only enough to keep you full for the whole evening, but it also tastes fantastic and is simple to make too.
+This fish with pesto recipe is not only enough to keep you full for the whole evening, but it also tastes great and is simple to make too.

 Try this recipe out for yourself and see how easy it is to whip up a really great tasting dinner.